-Each project is an opportunity to redefine the possibilities of an interior space and create an experiment in living that can push the boundaries of any contemporary environment.
+Each project is an opportunity to redefine the possibilities of an interior space and create an experiment in living and working that can push the boundaries of any contemporary environment.
 The images I create work in tandem with the surface or objects that they cover — walls, ceramics, glassware, furniture and textiles for now — but it’s the possibilities of the materials and the stories you want to tell that lead me in new creative directions.
-My first line of wall coverings is rooted in architectural motifs and urban landscapes that invite in nature to create warmth and history while leaving behind a personal imprint.

 Harry Allen asked me to collaborate with him on the 2013 feature exhibition ‘Life on a String: 35 Centuries of the Glass Bead’ for the Corning Museum of Glass.